 HFM Partner Doug Kerner represents financial institutions, developers and investors and in commercial real estate and lending transactions.

 Mr. Kerner also represents public and private clients in land use and environmental matters.
-He has been in private practice in San Diego for more than 25 years, is a partner in HFM’s Real Estate Practice Group.
+He has been in private practice in San Diego for more than 25 years and is a partner in HFM’s Real Estate Practice Group.
 He handles commercial real estate loans, including construction loans and term loans, in both single-bank and syndicated transactions.
 His experience includes structuring, negotiating and documenting a $167 million syndicated construction loan for a high-end retail, office and residential project, and a $32.5 million term loan to refinance multiple apartment projects located across several counties.

 Other deals Mr. Kerner has handled include construction loans for retail malls, senior living/skilled nursing facilities, self-storage projects, hotels, luxury apartments and high-rise residential development.
 He has also handled term loan transactions involving active-adult communities, senior care facilities, office buildings, apartment and condominium projects, retail strip centers, and gas station/convenience store facilities.

 In addition, Mr. Kerner represents lenders in commercial debt financing transactions involving various types of credit facilities across a broad range of industries, including a $300 million credit facility for a national retail developer, a $30 million line of credit for a foreign renewable energy company, a $10 million line of credit for a furniture retailer, and a $6.7 million revolving line of credit for a local self-storage developer.
+He recently handled the refinancing to the historic Spreckels Theater building in downtown San Diego on behalf of the lender.

 Mr. Kerner also handles land use matters, representing developers in entitling residential, commercial and mixed-use projects throughout southern California.
 He helps clients navigate the increasingly complex local land use approval process and advocates for them at administrative hearings and appeals on development projects.
 He regularly interacts with engineers, planners, architects, agency staff and appointed and elected officials to successfully resolve numerous land use issues, including compliance with the California Environmental Quality Act, to ensure that projects stay on track, obtain timely approvals and avoid costly litigation.
 He has obtained approvals for general plan amendments, large specific plans, general plan amendments and zone changes, tentative tract maps, conditional use permits, variances, conservation easements and Williamson Act cancellations.